trossr32/sonarr-radarr-lidarr-autosearch-browser-extension/README.md

 ## Change log (just the most recent; see [releases](https://github.com/trossr32/sonarr-radarr-lidarr-autosearch-browser-extension/releases) for full history)

 **New features (V2.7)**
 - Readarr integration.
 Added as 2 separate configurations for ebooks and audiobooks.
-Works similarly to Lidarr, i.e. there are no site integrations so this only really exposes new entries in the context menu.
+Works similarly to Lidarr, i.e. there are no site integrations so this only exposes new entries in the context menu.

 **Bug fix (V2.6.1)**
 - Bug fix: Lidarr test failing (<a href="https://github.com/trossr32/sonarr-radarr-lidarr-autosearch-browser-extension/issues/111">#111</a>)